 The Spanish word membrillo in English means quince.

-While this type of fruit is very hard to get hold of, all the trouble and effort of finding it is very rewarding once you get to taste all the good things you can do with it.
+While this type of fruit is tough to get hold of, all the trouble and effort of finding it is enriching once you taste all the good things you can do with it.

 - What is Quince Paste (Dulce de Membrillo)?

 - How is Membrillo made?

 - How to serve Quince Paste?

 - Dulce de Membrillo Recipes (Quince Paste Recipes)